-Multilateral Federation and Azure AD - The Challenge
+InCommon and Azure AD - The Multilateral Federation Challenge

 Multilateral federation facilitates collaboration across multiple organizations around the world.
 InCommon, CAF, UK Federation and all eduGAIN federations utilize multilateral federation.
 It is a critical component to Identity and Access Management architecture in higher education and research.
 Azure AD does not support multilateral federation natively, but there are solutions available to fill the gap.

 Azure AD and IAM Strategy

 Many campuses are migrating to Azure AD as part of a Microsoft 365 deployment, or a “cloud-first” IT strategy, or to consolidate SSO and leverage Microsoft's robust security offerings including MFA, conditional access and adaptive authentication.
 In some cases, campuses continue to run Active Directory on premises, and synchronize account information to Azure AD.
 Other campuses are migrating all of their SSO infrastructure to the cloud, with Azure AD at the center.

 In an era of steep budget cuts and strained IAM teams, consolidating services and platforms makes a lot of sense.